The Inversion of the Truth: What is the “Gospel”?

 • Status: “By grace are you saved, through faithnot of works” (Ephesians 2:8-9).

 The reason we see so much fear, condemnation, and uncertainty in the church today is that religious leaders have blended these two gospels.
-They take the warnings meant for Israel under the law (Kingdom) and place them on the backs of believers who are meant to be free under grace (Body).
+They take the warnings meant for Israel under the law (Earthly Kingdom) and yoke them onto the backs of believers who are meant to be free under grace (the Body of Christ & the Kingdom of God).

 They steal from Peter to burden Paul.
-They take the “endurance” required for the Tribulation and preach it as a requirement for your salvation today.
-This creates a hybrid gospel, which Paul calls a “different evangel/any other gospel” (Galatians 1:6), that produces neither Kingdom righteousness nor Grace-filled freedom.
-It produces only confusion.
+They take the “endurance” required for the Indignation and preach it as a requirement for your salvation today.
+This creates a hybrid gospel, which Paul calls a “another/different evangel/any other gospel” (Galatians 1:6)

-In short: Only those resting completely on the finished work of Christ as spoken of by the Apostle Paul, without the addition of works or Israel‘s earthly covenants, qualify for the celestial departure.
+In short: Only those resting completely on the finished work of Christ as revealed by the Apostle Paul, entirely free from a strict devotion to the performance based works of Israel’s earthly covenants, qualify for the celestial departure.

 Sharing the Gospel